csbg/Hands-on-Biomedical-Data/day2.md

 * Generate a heatmap of the correlation matrix using the function `Heatmap()`.

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.2:`
 Provide the heatmap of the correlation matrix.
-Did or should you remove the diagonal from the correlation matrix heatmap?
+Did you (or should you) remove the diagonal from the correlation matrix heatmap?

 Note: There are multiple heatmap functions in R:
 * The function `heatmap()` is built-in (not a package that you need to load) but very old and the plots are not as pretty.